 A fourth principle that underlies the methods for innovation: Co-locating drives effective exchange.
 Co-location refers to physical proximity between people.
 It is a key for building the trust that is essential to the innovation process.
 It also increases the possibility for greater exchange of information, stimulation of creative thinking in one another and critique of ideas during their formative stage.

-Use these five principles in your organization to stay focused and stay ahead!
+Use these 5 principles in your organization to stay focused and stay ahead!